gnmyt/blog/docs/guides/setup-static-ip-with-wireguard.md

 specialized application, this guide will show you how to set up a static IP and port exposure using Wireguard on Linux.

 !!! info "What if I already have a static IP?"
-This guide is intended for users that don't have a static IP address at home and want to expose a service on their home network to the internet.
     If you already have a static IP address, you may not need this guide.
+However, you can still use WireGuard to secure your connection and hide your home IP address from the internet.

 ## Prerequisites